Certifying Some Distributional Robustness with Principled Adversarial Training: Experiments

 For our first experiment, we generate synthetic data $Z = (X, Y) \sim P_0$ by $X_i \simiid \normal(0_2, I_2)$ with labels $Y_i = \sign(\ltwo{x} - \sqrt{2})$, where $X \in \R^2$ and $I_2$ is the identity matrix in $\R^2$.
 Furthermore, to create a wide margin separating the classes, we remove data with $\ltwo{X} \in (\sqrt{2}/1.3, 1.3\sqrt{2})$.
 We train a small neural network with 2 hidden layers of size 4 and 2 and either all ReLU or all ELU activations between layers, comparing our approach (WRM) with ERM and the 2-norm FGM.
 For our approach we use $\gamma=2$, and to make fair comparisons with FGM we use

-for the fast-gradient perturbation magnitude $\epsilon$, where $\theta_{\rm WRM}$ is the output of Algorithm~\ref{alg:thealg}.\footnote{For ELU activations with scale parameter $1$, $\gamma=2$ makes problem \eqref{eqn:inner-sup} strongly concave over the training data.
-ReLU's have no guarantees, but we use 15 gradient steps with stepsize $1/\sqrt{t}$ for both activations.}
+\ifdefined\useorstyle for the fast-gradient perturbation magnitude $\epsilon$, where $\theta_{\rm WRM}$ is the output of Algorithm~\ref{alg:thealg} (for ELU activations with scale parameter $1$, $\gamma=2$ makes problem \eqref{eqn:inner-sup} strongly concave over the training data.
+ReLUs have no guarantees, but we use 15 gradient steps with stepsize $1/\sqrt{t}$ for both activations). \else for the fast-gradient perturbation magnitude $\epsilon$, where $\theta_{\rm WRM}$ is the output of Algorithm~\ref{alg:thealg}.\footnote{For ELU activations with scale parameter $1$, $\gamma=2$ makes problem \eqref{eqn:inner-sup} strongly concave over the training data.
+ReLUs have no guarantees, but we use 15 gradient steps with stepsize $1/\sqrt{t}$ for both activations.} \fi

 Figure~\ref{fig:toy} illustrates the classification boundaries for the three training procedures over the ReLU-activated (Figure~\ref{fig:toy}(a)) and ELU-activated (Figure~\ref{fig:toy}(b)) models.
-Since $70\%$ of the data are of the { blue} class ($\ltwo{X} \le \sqrt{2}/1.3$), distributional robustness favors pushing the classification boundary outwards; intuitively, adversarial examples are most likely to come from pushing { blue} points outwards across the boundary.
+Since $70\%$ of the data are of the { blue} class ($\ltwo{X} \le \sqrt{2}/1.3$), distributional robustness favors pushing the classification boundary outwards; intuitively, adversarial examples will come from pushing { blue} points outwards across the boundary.
 ERM and FGM suffer from sensitivities to various regions of the data, as evidenced by the lack of symmetry in their classification boundaries.
 For both activations, WRM pushes the classification boundaries further outwards than ERM or FGM.
-However, WRM with ReLU's still suffers from sensitivities (e.g.\ radial asymmetry in the classification surface) due to the lack of robustness guarantees.
-WRM with ELU's provides a certified level of robustness, yielding an axisymmetric classification boundary that hedges against adversarial perturbations in all directions.
+However, WRM with ReLUs still suffers from sensitivities (e.g.\ radial asymmetry in the classification surface) due to the lack of robustness guarantees.
+WRM with ELUs provides a certified level of robustness, yielding an axisymmetric classification boundary that hedges against adversarial perturbations in all directions.

 Recall that our \emph{certificates of robustness} on the worst-case performance given in Theorem~\ref{theorem:robustness} applies for any level of robustness $\tol$.
-In Figure~\ref{fig:loss-bound}(a), we plot our certificate~\eqref{eqn:robustness-any-rho} against the out-of-sample (test) worst-case performance $\sup_{P: W_c(P, P_0) \le \tol} \E_P[\loss(\theta;Z)]$ for WRM with ELU's.
+In Figure~\ref{fig:loss-bound}(a), we plot our certificate~\eqref{eqn:robustness-any-rho} against the out-of-sample (test) worst-case performance $\sup_{P: W_c(P, P_0) \le \tol} \E_P[\loss(\theta;Z)]$ for WRM with ELUs.
 Since the worst-case loss is hard to evaluate directly, we solve its Lagrangian relaxation~\eqref{eqn:lagrangian} for different values of $\gamma_{\rm adv}$.
 For each $\gamma_{\rm adv}$, we consider the distance to adversarial examples in the test dataset

 where $\what{P}_{\rm test}$ is the test distribution, $c(z,z'):=\| x-x'\|_2^2 + \infty \cdot \indic{y \neq y'}$ as before, and $T_{\gamma_{\rm adv}} (\theta, Z) = \argmax_{z} \{ \loss(\theta; z) - \gamma_{\rm adv} c({z, Z}) \}$ is the adversarial perturbation of $Z$ (Monge map) for the model $\theta$.
 The worst-case losses on the test dataset are then given by